MENU

 Broccoli

-The ideal time for planting broccoli is from February to April.
-The variety known as “Green Sprouting” flourishes during the mild autumn weather in Sydney.
-Plant the vegetation in a location that receives ample sunlight or partial shade for the best results.
+The ideal planting season for broccoli in Sydney spans from February to April.
+The “Green Sprouting” variety thrives in the mild autumn weather, making it a reliable choice.
+For the best results, plant broccoli in a location with ample sunlight or partial shade.

 Spinach